ThomasCorcoral/ThomasCorcoral/README.md

 ### Hi there 👋

 Let me introduce myself.
-My name is Thomas and I'm currently studying IT in Besançon.
+My name is Thomas and I'm currently studying IT in Paris.
+I'm currently a student in M1 computer science specialty ANDROIDE at Sorbonne University

-- 🔭 I’m currently working on a machine learning program to classify birds songs (Python)
+- 🔭 The project I'm most proud of is ML_Sound, a machine learning program to classify birds/bat songs (Python)
-- 😄 Currently developer for CIBEST LTD
+- 😄 Also fan of embbeded development thanks to my internship at CIBEST LTD

-Check my <a href="https://thomascorcoral.com/">website</a> for more informations about me
+Check my <a href="https://www.linkedin.com/in/thomas-corcoral/">LinkedIn</a> for more informations about me